Korowai people: Religious life

 The Korowai universe is filled with a variety of spirits, some more personal of character than others.
 Reverence is paid especially to the red headed creator god Gimigi.
 The Korowai ascribe an important role in their daily lives of honoring their "One God" with one being used as the concept of a prime deity from whom all others either descend or to whom all others pay homage.

 Once in a lifetime, a Korowai clan must organize a sago grub festival in order to stimulate prosperity and fertility in a ritual fashion.
 In times of trouble they sacrifice domesticated pigs to the spirits of the ancestors.

-The Korowai have an extraordinary and rich oral tradition: myths, folktales, (magical) sayings and charms, and totem traditions.
-With respect to death and afterlife the Korowai believe in the existence of a reciprocal type of reincarnation: those who died can be sent back at any time to the land of the living, by their kinsmen in the land of the dead, in order to reincarnate in a newly born infant of their own clan.
+The Korowai have a rich oral tradition: myths, folktales, (magical) sayings, charms, and totem traditions.
+Regarding death and afterlife they believe in the existence of a reciprocal type of reincarnation: those who died can be sent back at any time to the land of the living by their kinsmen in the land of the dead to reincarnate in a newly born infant of their own clan.